RasulSonmez/RasulSonmez/README.md

-- 🖥️ I'm mproving skills HTML, CSS, JS and C# for my own ideals.
+- 🖥️ I'm mproving skills HTML, CSS, JS and C# .Net Core for my own ideals.
 - 🚀 Someone who comes from an unrelated life and wants to improve himself as a full-stack developer.
 - 💣 I like to explore new technologies and develop software solutions and quick hacks.
 - 🚬 I'm on track for learning more about C#, .Net Core and Reactjs.